Kepler boxer shorts let you start your layering system the right way.

 The low-profile, slim-fit cut and exquisitely soft ultrafine merino fabric will make these suitable for active use.

 The Kepler range uses beautiful, ultrafine merino for a luxuriously comfortable next-to-skin feel.

 With thermoregulatory and anti-microbial properties, merino wool is more than a match for day-in, day-out use across the temperatures in changeable mountain conditions, help you to stay fresh, comfortable, and protected no matter what the weather decides.

-- Pure merino briefs for active use
+- Pure merino boxers for active use

 - Low profile fit for easy layering

 - High, wide waistband and gusseted crotch for comfort

 - Merino wool minimises odours